Liveaboard a boat in a marina

 What has worked for me

 A busy marina is hard to get into, or at least that’s what you think.
 Suppose I told you that I have never been refused a berth in a Marina at any time.
 I have cruised the Mediterranean and the UK extensively for over thirty years as a private individual, professional sailing instructor, and in the past twenty-odd years, as a yacht broker.
 I organised many cruises in-company, arranging berthing for over twenty visiting boats and yachts to stay in Marinas.

 The golden rule is not to make it too hard for the individual offering to help, and remember, a Marina operator who wants your money will work with you from the start to find a perfect location.
 A little more local knowledge is needed if you arrange flotilla holidays and you want to raft twenty-odd boats, but one thing I learned.
 In the Marine world, flexibility and goodwill towards each other seem to be common themes that run through this fantastic industry.

 Get in touch

-If you are looking to rent a berth in Spain, send us an email.
+If you want to rent a berth in Spain, email us.
 We will be happy to help and advise.

 From our perspective, Port Gineata in Barcelona is a perfect location for us.
 We have sold and continue to rent many berths in our Marina.
-For us, our ideal location is far enough from Barcelona’s centre so that visiting is a treat.
-This location also gives us the advantage of being near Sitges Marina, one of the prettiest Marina locations in Mainland Spain on the Costa Garraf about twenty kilometres from Port Ginesta.
+Our ideal location is far enough from Barcelona’s centre, so visiting is a treat.
+This location also gives us the advantage of being near Sitges Marina, one of the prettiest Marina locations in Mainland Spain on the Costa Garraf, about twenty kilometres from Port Ginesta.